 5.5 Fog

-The most foggy place in the world is considered to be the area of the Grand Banks in the North Atlantic.
-Another record foggy location is Argentia (Newfoundland, Canada) - 206 foggy days a year.
+The foggiest place in the world is considered to be the area of the Grand Banks of Newfoundland in the North Atlantic.
+Another record foggy place is Argentia (Newfoundland, Canada) - 206 days a year with fog.

 5.6 Dampness

-The Prince Edward Islands in the southern Indian Ocean are the wettest and most cloudy places on earth.
-The average annual sunshine here is only 800-1300 hours, and it rains about 320 days a year.
+The Prince Edward Islands in the southern Indian Ocean are the wettest and cloudiest place on earth.
+The average annual sunshine here is only 800 - 1300 hours, and it rains about 320 days a year.

-Climatic conditions on Earth are different, which is especially noticeable in extreme weather characteristics.
-On South Pole for example, Vostok station is located at 3475 m above sea level in East Antarctica, located at the highest latitudes.
-Not surprisingly, Vostok is the coldest place on Earth.
-In other parts of the world with the hottest climates, records of the most high temperature, the driest, wettest and most windy place, as well as the place where the largest hail fell.
+Climatic conditions on Earth vary, which is especially noticeable in extreme weather characteristics.
+On South Pole, for example, Vostok station is located at an altitude of 3475 m above sea level in East Antarctica, located at the highest latitudes.
+It is not surprising that “Vostok” is the coldest place on Earth.
+In other parts of the world with the hottest climates, records for the most high temperature, the driest, wettest and windiest place, and also the place where the largest hail fell.

 With a certain combination of indicators, weather conditions become extreme.

-The lowest temperature in the world was noted at Vostok station - this is due to the high latitude (78.46 ″ S - almost the pole) and altitude.
+At the Vostok station, the lowest temperature in the world was recorded - this is due to the high latitude (78.46″ S - almost the pole) and altitude above sea level.

-In India, the typical monsoons of Asia are common, bringing with them intense rain throughout the summer.
-Most precipitation falls in the foothills of the Himalayas, which are considered the most wet place on the ground.
+India experiences the typical Asian monsoons, which bring intense rain throughout the summer.
+The most precipitation falls in the foothills of the Himalayas, which are considered the most damp place on the ground.

-The Atacama Desert in Chile is the driest place on Earth, because the air gets dry, crossing South America and the Andes mountains before reaching the desert.
-When the wind changes direction, the air moves out of the ocean and also loses moisture as it passes over the cold Peruvian Current.
+The Atacama Desert in Chile is the driest place on Earth because the air becomes dry as it crosses South America and the Andes Mountains before reaching the desert.
+When the wind changes direction, air moves from the ocean and also loses moisture as it passes over the cold Peruvian Current.

 Other record weather conditions completely random.
-The largest hailstones formed in a high storm cloud could fall anywhere, and the strongest winds could blow anywhere in the world that is in the zone of tropical cyclones.
+The largest hailstones, formed in a high storm cloud, could fall anywhere, and the strongest winds could blow anywhere in the world within the zone of tropical cyclones.

 Records and anti-records of weather indicators:

-2. The largest amount of snow in a single snowfall fell in Tamarak, California, USA.
+2. The greatest amount of snow fell in one snowfall in Tamarac, California, USA.
 In March 1911, the snow thickness was 11.46 m.

 3. The most strong wind was recorded in the states of Alabama and Mississippi, USA.
-In August 1969, Hurricane Camilla brought winds of 320 km / h with it.
+In August 1969, Hurricane Camille brought winds of 200 mph.

-4. The driest climate in the Atacama Desert, Chile.
-Over the past 59 years, the city of Arica has received only 0.76 mm of precipitation.
+4. The driest climate is in the Atacama Desert, Chile.
+Precipitation in the city of Arica over the past 59 years has fallen only 0.76 mm.

-7. The lowest average annual temperature was recorded at the Pole of Inaccessibility station in Antarctica and is -58 ° С.
+7. The lowest average annual temperature was recorded at the Pole of Inaccessibility station in Antarctica and is -58 °C.

-9. Most windy place on Earth is Commonwealth Bay in Antarctica: average speed the wind there is 80 km / h.
+9. Most windy place on Earth - this is Commonwealth Bay in Antarctica: average speed The wind there is 80 km/h.

-12. The highest multiyear rainfall was observed in the village of Mausinram, India.
+12. The highest long-term rainfall was recorded in the village of Mawsynram, India.
 The annual precipitation level for 38 years was 11,872 mm.

-13. The largest hailstone, weighing 1 kg, was found in Bangladesh in April 1986.
+13. The largest hailstone weighing 1 kg was discovered in Bangladesh in April 1986.

 14. The highest atmospheric pressure was recorded at the Agata weather station, Siberia, Russia.
 On December 31, 1968, the pressure was 812.4 mm Hg.
 Art.

 15. The lowest atmospheric pressure is 658 mm Hg.
-Art. recorded in October 1979 during a typhoon 483 km west of about.
+Art. recorded in October 1979 during a typhoon 483 km west of the island.
 Guam, Pacific Ocean.

 Extreme cold.
-Winter in Siberia lasts from October to April. average temperature in the daytime it is -16 X, and at night - about -24 ° С. This photograph was taken on December 11, 2000 near the village of Listvyanka on the shores of Lake Baikal.
+Winter in Siberia lasts from October to April. average temperature During the day it is -16°C, and at night it is about -24°C. This photograph was taken on December 11, 2000 near the village of Listvyanka on the shores of Lake Baikal.

 The driest desert in the world.
-Moon Valley in Chile is part of the driest Atacama Desert.
+The Valley of the Moon in Chile is part of the driest Atacama Desert.
 There was virtually no rain here from 1570 to 1971, so you won't find anything alive here.
-Under the influence of constantly blowing winds, sand is moved, which creates a landscape resembling a moon.
+Under the influence of constantly blowing winds, the sand moves, creating a landscape reminiscent of the moon.

 20.10.2009

 It is generally accepted that London is a city constant rains and fogs.
-In fact, this is not the case.
-It has been proven that there are cities in Europe that are both rainy and foggy than the capital of Foggy Albion.
+Actually this is not true.
+It has been proven that in Europe there are cities that are rainier and more foggy than the capital of Foggy Albion.

-The web page web2.airmail.net ranked European cities by weather conditions based on data from the World Meteorological Organization.
-These are cities with the most changeable and stable weather, hot and cold cities, cities with the highest and least rainfall, humidity, the largest number thunderstorms, sunny, rainy, snowy, foggy and frosty days.
+The web page web2.airmail.net compiled a rating of European cities by weather conditions, based on data from the World Meteorological Organization.
+These are cities with the most changeable and stable weather, hot and cold cities, cities with the highest and lowest amounts of precipitation, humidity, the largest number thunderstorms, sunny, rainy, snowy, foggy and frosty days.

-The most foggy cities were Rome and Milan, and London did not even enter the top 10.
-In the list of wet cities, London is in 6th place, wet cities - in 3, by the total precipitation per year London is not included in the top ten.
-But in the capital of the British Kingdom the most stable weather, and thunderstorms are here only 13 days a year.
+The foggiest cities were Rome and Milan, and London didn't even make the top 10.
+In the list of wet cities, London is in 6th place, rainy cities - in 3rd place, total number London's annual precipitation was not included in the top ten.
+But the capital of the British Kingdom has the most stable weather, and thunderstorms occur here only 13 days a year.

-Nayminlivisha weather in Milan.
-In addition, it is characterized by high level precipitation (97.3 cm) and 49 thunderstorm days a year.
+Naiminlivisa weather in Milan.
+In addition, it is characteristic high level precipitation (97.3 cm) and 49 thunderstorm days per year.

-Copenhagen has the most rainfall - Denmark has maritime climate due to its geographic location.
+Copenhagen has the most rain - Denmark has maritime climate by virtue of its geographical location.

 Helsinki is the most cold city.
-During the winter, the sun is not visible here for 51 days, and in northern Finland a snowball covers the land for a long period- from mid-October to mid-May.
+During the winter there are 51 days without sunshine, and in northern Finland a snowball covers the ground a long period- from mid-October to mid-May.

 Madrid is the least humid city in Europe.
 Perhaps the reason is that it is also the highest city in Europe - the capital of Spain is located at an altitude of 667 meters above sea level.
-There are high temperature fluctuations in Madrid.
+Madrid experiences high temperature changes.
 At the same time, it is one of the warmest cities in Europe.

-Data for 20 European cities were collected by editors of web2.airmail.net from the following resources: the World Meteorological Organization, the web portal weatherreports.com, the BBC division - the BBC Weather division.
+Data for 20 European cities was collected by the editors of web2.airmail.net from the following resources: the International Meteorological Organization (World Meteorological Organization), the Internet portal weatherreports.com, a division of the BBC - the BBC Weather department.

-A place The hottest cities A place Coldest cities Average annual temperature, ° С
+Place The hottest cities Place The coldest cities Average annual temperature, ° C

 1 Athens17,8 1 Helsinki5,0